DANYSR8/ENEE_3141_DigiComm/Lab 2 FM/LAB2 FM.md

 ### Signal Receiving
 The overall lab is asking to create an FM radio that receives the corresponding signals.
-Just like any other signal, FM uses carrier signals in order to transmit the information long distances without having to use nearly as much power.Recovering these FM signals can be done by "product demodulation" which is taking the transmitted signal and multiplying it by the sine wave with the same carrier frequency.This will demodulate the transmitted signal to the original information but will still contain noise.
-The block below shows the GUI Range variable used in the product demodulation as "Ch0" frequency" which is the center frquency varible laidout in the setup of the project.
-The figure also contains a rational resampler that bring sthe "RTL_SDR" block sample rate to the nesseacy 400kHz for the "FM Demod".
-As a side note the "FM Demod" internally contains a low pass filter which in can be seen by the audio pass and stop values on the block itself.
+Just like any other signal, FM uses carrier signals to transmit the information long distances without having to use nearly as much power.
+Recovering these FM signals can be done by "product demodulation" which is taking the transmitted signal and multiplying it by the sine wave with the same carrier frequency.
+This will demodulate the transmitted signal to the original information but will still contain noise.
+The block below shows the GUI Range variable used in the product demodulation as "Ch0" frequency" which is the center frequency variable laid out in the setup of the project.
+The figure also contains a rational resampler that brings the "RTL_SDR" block sample rate to the necessary 400kHz for the "FM Demod".
+As a side note the "FM Demod" internally contains a low pass filter which can be seen by the audio pass and stop values on the block itself.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/5ba20824-fc71-42c1-b070-c5f84ffbf748)

 ### FM Demod
-"This block demodulates a band-limited, complex down-converted FM channel into the the original baseband signal, optionally applying deemphasis.
-Low pass filtering is done on the resultant signal.(GNURadio)(ADD MORE?)
+"This block demodulates a band-limited, complex down-converted FM channel into the original baseband signal, optionally applying deemphasis.
+Low pass filtering is done on the resultant signal.
+(GNURadio).
+In essence, this is the main component that takes the signal and allows us to recover the transmitted signal and convert it to its original form.
+Additionally, this block also contains a lowpass filter used to select the frequencies we want to hear.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/99021832-41f4-4435-acbf-13bd46afc58f)